 The conflict arose between the ruling Qing Dynasty and a fanatical group called the Taiping Tianguo.
 While there have been many rebellions and uprisings throughout the history of China, most were smaller in scale and contained to a specific province or region.

 Prior to the rebellion the Qing Dynasty had already been showing signs of weakness.
-The enormous financial costs of the civil war as well as policy actions taken in desperation to quell the revolt would further weaken the rulers.
+The enormous financial costs of the civil war and desperate policy actions to quell the revolt further weakened the rulers.

 Many scholars believe the Taiping Rebellion was the beginning of the end of the Qing Dynasty.
 With the world rapidly modernizing, Western influences would also lead to the inevitable end of the long list of dynasties in China.